cadence-tools/cadence-for-intellij-platform/README.md

 - You can customize the colors by going to `Settings` -> `Editor` -> `Color Scheme` -> `Cadence`

 ### Language Server Protocol Support
-- To utilize the LSP support, you must have [flow-cli](github.com/onflow/flow-cli) installed and available on your PATH
+- To utilize the LSP support, ensure you followed the [installation instructions](#installation)
-- You can test it by running on a terminal the command `flow cadence language-server`.
-(It will tell you that it does nothing when ran from a terminal)
-- You should run the flow emulator from the flow-cli before starting the plugin, with the command `flow emulator start`
+- If the Language Server is working correctly, you will see a green circle on the bottom toolbar (with information on hover)
 - You can configure the settings for the LSP under `Settings` -> `Tools` -> `Cadence LSP settings`
 - Note: After changing settings, a restart is required for them to take effect.
 This will be addressed in a future release